samjones00/docs/docs/_documentation/grpc.md

 var response = await client.GetAsync(new GetTodos());
 ```

-Like all other [.NET Service Clients](/csharp-client#built-in-clients), `GrpcServiceClient` is a full-featured ServiceClient
+Like all other [.NET Service Clients](/csharp-client#built-in-clients), `GrpcServiceClient` is a full-featured Service Client
 that has deep integration with ServiceStack that is substitutable with all other .NET Clients should clients prefer to
 revert to using the other more versatile, interoperable and debuggable ubiquitous serialization formats.

 ### Maximize reuse of Knowledge and Investments

 Likely the biggest advantage in using ServiceStack to develop gRPC Services is being able to (without additional knowledge)
-leverage your existing investments and knowledge of building HTTP Services which in most cases (after annotating them with unique indexes)
+leverage your existing investments and knowledge of building HTTP Services which in most cases (after applying above annotations)
-are automatically available as gRPC Services.
+are automatically made available as gRPC Services.
 This maximizes utility of your Services which can be simultaneously made available
 via ASP.NET's gRPC Endpoints and ServiceStack's HTTP and MQ Endpoints alleviating the need to fork or duplicate your Services logic
-across multiple implementations or worse, taking the leap to develop gRPC-only services and shutting out clients and environments that
+across multiple implementations, or worse, taking the leap to develop gRPC-only services and shutting out clients and environments that
-can't make use of gRPC HTTP/2 endpoints yet.
+can't make use of gRPC HTTP/2 endpoints.

-ServiceStack enables the best of both worlds, you can take risk-free step of making your Services available via highly efficient and performant
+ServiceStack enables the best of both worlds, you can take the risk-free step of making your Services available via highly efficient and performant
 gRPC HTTP/2 Services for clients and environments that can take advantage of it whilst (in the same App) continuing to make them available via the
 ubiquitous JSON HTTP/1.1 APIs or in any of their [preferred formats](/formats).

 ### Code-First gRPC Services

 By allowing the use of idiomatic C# POCOs to define your Services contract, code-first always enables a superior development experience
-which avoids having to rely on external build tools to generate foreign implementation-encumbered types which is limited in capability
+which avoids having to rely on external build tools to generate foreign implementation-encumbered types limited in capability
-to what's generated by opaque build tooling whose output emits single-purpose Types limited for usage in gRPC Services that are restrictive
+by what's generated by its opaque tooling where it emits single-purpose Types limited for usage in gRPC Services - restricted
 to the lowest common denominator capabilities of `.proto` files.

 By contrast with a code-first approach your idiomatic C# POCOs are the master authority for your Services contract in which you retain